phpearth/docs/general/certification.md

----
-title: "Where to Get PHP Certification?"
+# Where to Get PHP Certification?
-updated: "August 25, 2016"
-permalink: "/faq/certification/"
----

 If you decide to add an extra added value to your résumé, you should look into PHP certifications.
 Many companies appreciate certifications since they can